codex-academy/Nelisa/1_Process_the_data.md

 # Process the data

-> Nelisa has some weekly records of her sales.
-She would like to analyze the data to understand her business better.
+> Nelisa would like to analyze weekly records of her sales to understand her business better.

-Nelisa would like to use this data to determine:
+Nelisa would like to to determine:

 * The most popular product sold weekly
 * The least popular product sold weekly